 Ready to short sell your home?

 Don't know what a short sale is?
-A short sale is when the amount of the outstanding loans is greater than the amount for which the home could sell.
-This could be attributed to many factors, but frequently is a result of a rapidly declining real estate market.
+A short sale occurs when the amount of the outstanding loans is greater than the value of the home.
+This situation is often the result of values in a market rapidly deflating.

-Short sales may be a way for homeowners to preclude foreclosure and pay off their loan with the lender by settling.
+Short sales could be a way for homeowners to avoid foreclosure and pay off their loan with the lender by settling.

-First, figure out the true market value of your property.
-A qualified real estate professional, like Your City Country Connection, will be able to give you a reasonable idea of what your house would probably sell for based on prior sales of similar houses in the neighborhood.
+First, find out the true market value of your property.
+A good REALTOR®, like Your City Country Connection, will be able to give you a reasonable idea of what your home will probably sell for based on prior sales of similar houses in the area.
 Watch out for websites where a computer estimates your house's market value since they may not have complete information or know important things like neighborhood trends and current listings.

-Next, calculate your closing costs.
-My experience has taught me to take into account fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at closing.
+Next, determine your closing costs.
+My experience means I know to take into account fees including title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs upon closing.

-Finally, get in touch with your lender and let them know of the situation.
-They may even have a special department that oversees short sales.
-Ask about their specific process.
-Some lenders will be more willing to work with you than others.
-They may be able to reduce how much you owe or make other arrangements.
+Finally, call your lender and notify them of the situation.
+They may even have a dedicated team that deals with short sales.
+Ask about their particular process.
+Some lenders will be more able to work with you than others.
+They may be able to decrease how much you owe or make other arrangements.
 Your lender will have to give consent for the final sale.